Ultimate Pottery Glazing Tools & Supplies Guide

 - During sanding and grinding off of excessive glaze and cookie removal

-In these situations, a lot of glaze dust particles will be flying around.
-Using a pair of DEWALT Safety Goggles, for example, can give you high-level protection for your eyes.
+In these situations, many glaze dust particles will be flying around.
+Using a pair of DEWALT Safety Goggles, for example, can provide high-level eye protection.

 Glaze Preparation Tools: Sponges, Wax Resist, etc.